 On the initiative and with funding of the Federal Ministry of Finance (BMF), the EVZ Foundation launched a new project in June 2021: the Education Agenda NS-Injustice.
-Initial financial resources have been released by the German Bundestag for the project as part of the “Follow-up Responsibilities for Reparations to Victims of National Socialist Persecution” and were made available to the Foundation via the BMF.
+Financial resources are released by the German Bundestag for the project as part of the “Follow-up Responsibilities for Reparations to Victims of National Socialist Persecution” and are made available to the Foundation via the BMF.

 The critical examination of National Socialist injustice and its continuities and the historical-political educational work about this period will depend on forms conveyed by the media.
 Without the generation of survivors and with increasing temporal distance, knowledge of National Socialist history and the Holocaust is on the decrease.
 At the same time, there has been a worrying increase in antisemitism, antigypsyism and racism.
 Antisemitic, antigypsy and racially motivated acts of violence and attacks, such as the recent attacks in Hanau and Halle, are occurring with increasing frequency.

-The Education Agenda NS-Injustice is intended to contribute to the current social and political challenges in historical-political education on National Socialist injustice in Germany and Europe.
-Historically aware, activating communication of the lessons learned from the National Socialist past and the visualization of experiences of those affected by persecution, are intended to reinforce democratic attitudes, and counteract antisemitism, antigypsyism, racism and LGBTIQ hostility.
+The Education Agenda NS-Injustice contributes to the current social and political challenges in historical-political education on National Socialist injustice in Germany and Europe.
+Historically aware, activating communication of the lessons learned from the National Socialist past and the visualization of experiences of those affected by persecution, reinforce democratic attitudes, and counteract antisemitism, antigypsyism, racism and LGBTIQ hostility.

-The planned projects are intended to bring to light the fate of persecuted people and groups, with a special focus on those who have received less public attention so far.
+The projects bring to light the fate of persecuted people and groups, with a special focus on those who have received less public attention so far.
 Be it

 Or be it resistance fighters, helpers and rescuers during the time of National Socialism, the Holocaust and during World War II in Europe.